 Many funders have policies and advice relating to open access:

-UKRI have an RCUK policy on open-access, and have provided the University with funds to help meet APCs.
+UKRI have a policy on open-access, and have provided the University with funds to help meet APCs.

-Research England have issued specific requirements for REF 2021.
+Research England have issued specific requirements for the Research Excellence Framework (REF) 2021.

 The Wellcome Trust